juripero/ryft-server/README.md

   "http://ryftone-777:8765/search?files=*.txt&mode=feds&surrounding=5&fuzziness=2"
 ```

 By default cluster mode is used.
-To do search on a single node use `local` query parameter:
+To execute a search on a single node use `local` query parameter:

 ```{.sh}
 curl "http://ryftone-777:8765/search?query=Joe&files=*.txt&local=true"